 - Buyer personas — the people making purchase decisions in target categories, with demographic, behavioral, and psychographic characteristics defined

-- Influence audiences — the analysts, journalists, creators, peer experts who shape buyer perception in the category
+- Influence audiences — the analysts, journalists, creators, and peer experts who shape buyer perception in the category

 3. Platforms and Channels — Where the Audience Actually Is